kabakadev/trivia_app/README.md

 ### Prerequisites

 - Python 3.7+
-- SQLite3 installed on your system
+- SQLite3 installed on your system, this comes standard with a python installation.

 ### Installation Steps